 Upload your product catalog via CSV, API, or direct integration.
 WisePIM accepts product titles, descriptions, images, and existing attributes.

-Our AI engine analyzes each product and assigns it to the correct category in your taxonomy, mapping all required attributes based on the product data.
+Our AI analyzes each product and assigns it to the correct category in your taxonomy, mapping all required attributes based on the product data.

 Review the AI suggestions, make adjustments where needed, and publish your enriched product data to all your sales channels in one click.